kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 named groups they belong to.
 For two devices consuming counters from the same
 counter set to be co-allocated, they must share at least one compatibility group.

-Devices without this field are considered compatible with other devices that dont specify this field, for backwards compatibility.
+Devices that omit this field are compatible only with other devices in the same counter set that also omit it.
+Existing ResourceSlices (where no device sets the field) continue to behave as today; drivers adopting this feature should annotate every device sharing a counter set.

 ### User Stories